Summary

 The period from 1910 to 1939 spans three decades.
 That might not be a lot in in the grand scheme of history, but those years were pivotal to music.
 In 1925, the first electric records were made.
 For the first time, it was possible to record into a microphone to enhance sound.
 Thus, millions around the world had access to mellifluous sounds of their favorite artists, many who had already become part of the national psyche in their respective countries.

 Singers such as Josephine Baker, Bing Crosby, Billie Holiday, et al. made their mark in music.
 Not only were people in their own countries able to listen to their records, but the artist had the opportunity to have his music spread worldwide.
-This in tern led to And even wider appeal for the artists, as your music could now be spread worldwide.
+This in turn led to an even wider appeal for the artists, as your music could now be spread worldwide.
 Diverse music forms from various places intermingled, which led to the birth of various genres, such as jazz, country, gospel, swing, and others.
 It was during this period that many of these genres either originated or reached the peak of their popularity.

 An earlier post of ours alluded to quirky songs of the 1990s.
 So there is a difference in style, one constant remains: music has a power not only to entertain, but surprise, and the times it can’t even make us laugh.
-As you’ll see and hear in our carefully curated list, humanity knows no limits when it comes to humor and the power of imagination and creativity shine through in these songs.
+As you’ll hear in our carefully curated list, humanity knows no limits when it comes to humor and the power of imagination and creativity shine through in these songs.

 This post contains affiliate links.
 Please read our disclosure.

-These numbers presented here showcase the variety of musical styles and themes popular during the 1910s, including ragtime, Tin Pan Alley, and early jazz, as well as songs reflecting the social and cultural atmosphere of the time.
+The songs presented here showcase the variety of musical styles and themes popular during the 1910s, including ragtime, Tin Pan Alley, and early jazz, as well as songs reflecting the social and cultural atmosphere of the time.

 1. Déjà by Carlos Gardel (1931)